 Welcome to BOND!
 BOND offers structured opportunities for social and communication development.
-Within this program, students connect with others facing similar challenges, grow capacity, and contribute awareness and ability to the broader MSU and autism community.
+Within this program, students connect with others facing similar challenges.
+BOND participants can access peer mentoring, skill building events, social outings, and more.
 The BOND program empowers participants as learners and leaders as they shape the development of this dynamic program.

 Students may participate in any or all components of the BOND Program!

 - New students move in early to settle into campus

 - Learn about resources, campus life, and the community